priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Cloud/AWS/AWS_COMPLETE_GUIDE.md

-# AWS Comprehensive Key Concepts for Data Engineering
+# AWS Complete Guide for Data Engineers

 ## 🎯 **Overview**
 This comprehensive guide covers all essential AWS services and concepts for data engineering, from basic storage and compute services to advanced analytics and machine learning platforms.
 Each section includes practical examples, best practices, and real-world implementation patterns.